Final Project

 Data

 Please use the above dataset in your analysis.
-However, feel free to look at the many variables that are described in the related dataset HELPfull (available in the mosaic package).
-Some things to notice:
+However, feel free to look at the many variables that are described in the related dataset HELPfull

-• The treatment variable (intervention) is called group.
+- The treatment variable (intervention) is called

-• While there is certainly interest in the intervention, there is room for additional demographic variables to be associated with linking to primary care.
+. - While there is certainly interest in the intervention, there is room for additional demographic variables to be associated with linking to primary care.

-• The goal of the semester project is to create a Cox Proportional Hazard model which uses explanatory variables to model hazard of “event”.
+- The goal of the semester project is to create a Cox Proportional Hazard model which uses explanatory variables to model hazard of “event”.

 Due Dates

-• Include the names of the individuals in the group.
+- Include the names of the individuals in the group.

-• Some sort of EDA (exploratory data analysis).
+- Some sort of EDA (exploratory data analysis).
 Do not print the data, but do something that indicates you’ve uploaded the data and know what some of the variables are.
 You might have some summary statistics or a graph.
 The idea here is to explore the variables, not to run survival curves.
 What can you learn about the many many variables?
 How do they relate to one another?
 What about all the missingness?
 This is not an extensive assignment.
 [Again, the question here is not about the response variable, it’s about all the predictor variables.
 Learn about the dataset!]

-• Outline the “something new” part of the assignment.
+- Outline the “something new” part of the assignment.
 You should indicate who is doing what, what resources each of you will use to learn about your new topic, and a few sentences on what the topic is or how it relates to survival analysis / the analysis at hand.
 Additionally, for each “new” thing, provide 1-2 sentences describing what will be challenging about learning something new.

-• Tuesday, May 2.
+Wednesday, May 7.
 Last day of class, each person / group will present their visualization, and there will be secret ballot voting for the best visualization of the data / model.

 Assignment

-2. Cox PH model.
+Cox PH model.
 Using model building techniques, choose a subset of variables (including transformations, interactions, etc.) to find the model which produces the best survival information.
-The team whose model is best1 on a hold-out sample will earn an additional 5 points on the project.
+The team whose model is best1 on a hold-out sample will earn an additional 3 points on the project.

 In the final write-up, make sure the final model is very clearly specified.

 The Cox PH analysis should include: an interpretation of your final survival model including a discussion of the sign of the coefficients (note: feel free to use interactions) Which variable(s) are in?
 Which are out?
 What do you conclude about linking to primary care?
 Is there anything worth mentioning about how you got to your final model?
 What can you say about causation?
-What can you say about generalizing to a larger population?
+What can you say about generalizing to a larger population?Something new.
+Each individual in the class will learn a new idea related to survival analysis (see below).
+The new part will be assessed on your ability to explain the new idea.
+That is, you must indicate a complete understanding of the topic as well as an adequate use of the method applied to the dataset.

-5. The final report which ties it all together should have an introduction, methods, results, discussion.
+The final report which ties it all together should have an introduction, methods, results, discussion.
 The grading rubric should help you put together the final written project.

 Something New: